:link rel="alternate" hreflang="en-de" href="https://www.parcelmonkey.de/en-de/vinyl-records" />

-You only have to a brief search online to see a whole range of acessories that are available on the market for the avid music fan.
-There are some unqiue ways to store your vinyl records such as funky boxes, shelving units, display units, frames and more.
+You only have to a brief search online to see a whole range of accessories that are available on the market for the avid music fan.
+There are some unique ways to store your vinyl records such as funky boxes, shelving units, display units, frames and more.
 Some of these may be quite large and heavy, so we do have couriers to handle this type of item.

-Free standing furniture such as shelving can be sent using the couriers we work with, but only on a non compensation basis.
+Freestanding furniture such as shelving can be sent using the couriers we work with, but only on a non-compensation basis.
 If it is flat packed however you can send it with no issue.
-Frames containing glass would be prohibited as the couriers do not handle items containing glass and likewise any type of cleaning fluid is not suitable to send via a courier service.
+Frames containing glass would be prohibited as the couriers do not handle items containing glass and likewise, any type of cleaning fluid is not suitable to send via a courier service.

 Related Information for Customers Shipping Vinyl